Likhith-Aningi/DataPrepTool/README.md

-# DataPrepTool1 for NER recognition ; data.json is the sample data
+# DataPrepTool for NER recognition
+data.json is the sample data